coazz94/movieStar/README.md

 # MovieStar
 ---
-The goal of this app is to gather people together to comment and rate the most popular movies/tvShows, to make popular lists.
-It will the use trakt API to gather the movies/tvShows and etc.
+The goal of this app is to gather people together to comment and rate the most popular movies/shows, to make popular lists.
+It will  use Trakt API to gather the movies/shows  and etc.

 ## What problem does this solve ?

-The idea behind this is to make a reddit similar enviorment with a more visual apperance.
-To help people get more insights on opinions, more space to discuss and get customaized reccomendations.
+The idea behind this is to make a Reddit similar environment with a more visual appearance.
+To help people get more insights on opinions, more space to discuss and get customized recommendations.
 Trakt kind of solves this solution.
-But i would like to keep a more simplier apperance and more focused on userfriendsness.
+But I would like to keep a simpler appearance and more focused on user-friendliness.

 ## Goals
 - Users can scroll through lists made by other users